[REPORT] From Vision to Code: A Guide to Aligning Business Strategy with Software Development Goals is published!

 React's component-based architecture is well-suited for cloud environments.
 It allows for the development of lightweight, modular applications that can easily scale within a cloud infrastructure.
 React supports enterprise cloud-based solutions.

-10. Microservices Compatibility
+10. Microservices compatibility

 React's modular nature aligns well with the microservices architecture often used in cloud solutions.
 This makes it easier to develop and maintain separate microservices while ensuring a cohesive user interface.

-11. Integration Flexibility
+11. Integration flexibility

 Its ability to integrate smoothly with various architectures and compatibility with other frameworks and libraries is a key advantage for enterprises, which often have complex and diverse technology stacks.